Skip to main content Skip to secondary navigation

 • Branner Exterior.
 Credit: Residential and Dining Enterprises

-In Branner, we work to foster a caring community of engaged citizens who explore personal growth, intellectual pursuits and public service with inspiration, innovation and passion.
+In Branner, located at 655 Escondido Road, we work to foster a caring community of engaged citizens who pursue personal growth and intellectual pursuits with inspiration, innovation, and passion.

-• Burbank is located in Stern Hall, close to Green Library, Stanford Bookstore, Main Quad, Wilbur Field, Meyer Green, and outdoor space (including basketball and sand volleyball courts).
+Burbank, located at 618 Escondido Road within the Stern Hall housing complex, is close to Green Library, Stanford Bookstore, Main Quad, Wilbur Field, Meyer Green, and outdoor space (including basketball and sand volleyball courts).

-• Casa Zapata is a four-class house focusing on the Latine experience through educational and cultural programs that seek to center, honor and celebrate the wide of diversity and intersectional identities within Latinidad.
+Casa Zapata, located in the Stern Hall housing complex, is a four-class house focusing on the Latine experience through educational and cultural programs.

 • Castaño is part of the vibrant Gerhard Casper Quad, which is home to the acclaimed Gerhard Casper Dining Commons.
 Residents enjoy a wonderful range of house amenities, as well as close access to Manzanita Field.